All that’s cool and quirky at the Paris Air Show

 FLYING BIKE

-ByeGravity is aiming to develop a supersized drone that a pilot could ride like a motorcycle.
+Hungarian innovator ByeGravity is aiming to develop a supersized drone-bike that a pilot could ride like a motorcycle.

-ByeGravity CEO Balasz Kerulo is a keen motorcyclist, with his sights set on the skies.
-Kerulo is looking to secure more funding for the hoped-for first flight later this year of a concept bike that would be able to fly for about 20 minutes, at a top speed of 60 kilometers (37 miles) per hour.
+ByeGravity CEO Balazs Kerulo is a keen motorcyclist, with his sights set on the skies.
+Having already flown a basic test version of the “Flike,” Kerulo came to the Paris show looking for more funding to develop a product version of the futuristic, electrically powered tri-copter.

+“It should be ready within two or three years as a product,” he said.
+For now, it can fly for about 20 minutes, at a top speed of 60 kilometers (37 miles) per hour, “but we are expecting major improvements, just like everyone else, in battery technologies.”

 “I think that the technology is ready,” he said.
 “It’s evolving, it’s booming, we have better and better battery technologies.
 We have all means of a computer-controlled drone technology that is needed for this … I still believe that even me or you will be flying these kinds of things within ten or maybe 15 years.”